andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ### File uploading: [FileStack](https://filestack.com)

-Nice JS-powered uploader, a requirement to avoid using heroku dynos for file upload.
-We use other (better) solutions for serving the images, files & videos.
+Nice JS-powered uploader, a requirement to avoid using Heroku dynos for file upload.
+We use other (better) solutions for serving the images, files and videos.

 ### A bunch of “not infrastructure” tools